dayanruben/swift-android-examples/README.md

 # Swift Android Examples

-This repository contains sample applications that demonstrate how to use Swift with Android development using the [Swift Android SDK](https://www.swift.org/).
-Each sample showcases different integration patterns and use cases for Swift on Android.
+This repository contains example applications that demonstrate how to use Swift with Android development using the [Swift SDK for Android](https://swift.org/install).
+Each example showcases different integration patterns and use cases for Swift on Android.

-## Available Samples
+## Available Examples

 - **[hello-swift](hello-swift/)** - basic Swift integration that calls a Swift function.
 - **[hello-swift-callback](hello-swift-callback/)** - demonstrates bidirectional communication with Swift timer callbacks updating Android UI.